ismasan/jbundle/README.md

     - /foo.js
     Run tests on ./tests/index.html

-That serves bundles defined in your JFile in port 5555.
-Pass the -p option for a different port.
+That serves JavaScript bundles defined in your JFile in port 5555.
+Pass the -p option for a different port. ./tests/index.html runs your tests (Qunit by default) in the ./tests directory

+You can chose what testing framework to use when initialising the project.
+Options are qunit and jasmine.

+    jbundle init foo.js --tests=jasmine

 Learn more about the JBundle command-line with